Oghma-Infinium/Fahluaan/Documentation/FAQ.md

 ### Game won't load with Gamepad mods active.
 Solution(s)
  1. Download [this](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=376519&nmm=1&game_id=1704) mod and replace the "Gamepad Controlmap Fixed" mod under the "Gamepad Support" separator.
+After this delete the Control map in the Stock Game folder.

 ### Body type won't change when trying to apply a new body through OBody.
 Solution(s)